 Now we return to that 42% figure.
 Half of Amazon’s reach will make a purchase on arguably it’s biggest sale day for half of the year.

-What your business can take away from that is the fact that you need to do more than just have a sale.
+What your business can take away from that is the fact that you need to do more than just have a sale and look out for amazon suspension.
 Amazon is discounting thousands of products (if not millions)and is picking up a lot of revenue.
 But there’s something that isn’t connecting with half of its audience.

 Is it the hassle of hunting through deals?
 Are people frustrated by previous experiences?
 Did nothing catch their eye?
 Do the “deals” not cover things the majority of subscribers truly want?
 Do they have the wrong marketing personas?